salivacroquet/project4/README.txt

 Any assumptions:
 -Note that we DO NOT allow the player to remove flags, once they have flagged a space it will stay flagged for the entire game.
-So if they flag something that is not a mine they automatically lose
+So if they flag something that is not a mine they automatically lose.

 Any known bugs or defects in the program:
 None that we know of.